 The variations in the reliability index for retaining wall sliding failure are shown in Fig. 10.
 It is evident that there are two different trends in the reliability index.
-The first trend arises when the WLD coefficient less than approximately 0.25: the longer the flood return period, the larger the reliability index.
-These reliability indices are greater than 4.0, which correspond to acceptable probabilities of failure.
+The first trend arises when the WLD coefficient is less than 0.25: the longer the flood return period, the larger the reliability index.
+These reliability indices are greater than 4.0, which corresponds to acceptable probabilities of failure.
 The other trend arises when the WLD coefficient is larger than 0.25: the longer the flood return period, the smaller the reliability index.
 Some of the reliability indices are even less than 0, which is definitely not acceptable for this type of failure.
-If a reliability index of 4 is deemed acceptable, then Chiuliao 1st Levee is unstable for flood return periods greater than 5 years and WLD coefficients less than 0.25.
-For a flood return period of 2 years, the maximum WLD coefficient that the levee can sustain is approximately 0.3.
-Note also in Fig. 10 that the longer the flood return period, the more sensitive the retaining wall slid-

-5 ing reliability index becomes to variations in the WLD coefficient.
+If a reliability index of 4 is considered acceptable, then Chiuliao First Levee is unstable for flood return periods greater than 5 years and WLD coefficients less than 0.25.
+For a flood return period of 2 years, the maximum WLD coefficient that the levee can tolerate is close to 0.3.
+Note also in Fig. 10 that the longer the flood return period, the more sensitive the retaining wall sliding reliability index becomes to the variations in the WLD coefficient.
 The reliability analysis results show that when the water level is relatively high, only small reductions in the water level result in more substantial decreases in the reliability index than is the case at lower water levels.

-5.3 Reliability analysis results for Chiuliao 1st Levee - various friction angles
+5.3 Reliability analysis results for Chiuliao First Levee - various friction angles and coefficients of variation.
+Log-normal distributions were assumed for both variables.